 To design an efficient workflow between creative and marketing/line-of-business (LOB) teams and choose the best support capabilities, it is important to understand when and why assets are stored in DAM.

 Storing assets in DAM makes them easily accessible and findable.
 It ensures that the assets can be leveraged by numerous users across the organization or ecosystem, which includes partners, customers, and so on.

-Most organizations choose to only store assets that are relevant to the downstream marketing/LOB processes (publishing to channels like web channel via AEM Sites or other channels served by Adobe Experience Cloud - Marketing Cloud, Advertising Cloud, and measured by Analytics Cloud, providing to users/partners, and so on).
+Most organizations choose to only store assets that are relevant to the downstream marketing/LOB processes (publishing to channels like web channel via Experience Manager Sites or other channels served by Adobe Experience Cloud - Marketing Cloud, Advertising Cloud, and measured by Analytics Cloud, providing to users/partners, and so on).
 In addition, organizations store assets that may be subjected to a review/approval process in DAM.
 This way, DAM stores mostly assets that have high chances of being leveraged, and avoids storing idle assets.